darkrelics/eidolon-engine/README.md

 Communication:

-- [x] SAY: Speak to other players.
+- [x] SAY: Speak to other players in the same room.
 - [ ] WHISPER: Speak privately to another player.
-- [ ] SHOUT: Shout to the adjacent rooms.
+- [x] SHOUT: Shout server-wide message.
+- [x] ANNOUNCE: Admin announcement to all players.
 - [ ] EMOTE: Perform an action.

 Combat: